 The unbounded nature of folk music, with its global reach and its rich stories of love, struggle and glory, continues to astound.
 The vitality of folk music was heard in all its myriad forms at this year’s 31st edition of the venerable Lowell, MA.
-Folk Festival (“Festival”) the oldest running folk festival in the United States.
+Folk Festival (“Festival”) the oldest running free folk festival in the United States.
 This year’s edition, running from July 28-30th, was lit up with music that careened from the streets of Zimbabwe, Morocco and Cuba to the blues alleys of Chicago.

 Arriving at the Festival’s “Dutton Street Pavilion,” C.J.
 Chenier & The Red Hot Louisiana Band were performing under a huge tent rocking the classic tunes “Caldonia” and “Jambalaya (On The Bayou)” with infectious zydeco sway.
 Chenier’s accordion churned out flowing chords while his muscular partner on his “Frottoir” (a version of a washboard worn with a shoulder strap – first designed by C.J.’s father, Clifton Chenier, in 1946 Louisiana) provided the intense zing of a backbeat.
 Chenier sang with a rotund voice (containing ardor and grit) that punctuated the swirling music of his band.
 The capacity audience danced and swayed to the joyous grooves while Chenier’s accordion swept them along with his swashbuckling accordion.